The State Government has announced the Level 1 COVID-19 Business Assistance Package.

 If you need extra assistance due to disability, language barriers or any other factor that may disadvantage you in completing your application, please contact us.

-The advice provided by Grants Officers does not guarantee the success of your application.
+The advice provided by project officers does not guarantee the success of your application.

 Due to the high number of applications received, each funding round is highly competitive.

-For help to use the portal or for technical issues, email the Online Grants Support Team: onlinegrantsupportca@dlgsc.wa.gov.au
+For assistance using Online Grants or to report any related technical issues, contact the Online Grants Support Team: onlinegrantsupportca@dlgsc.wa.gov.au

 The department is committed to supporting applicants with disability.
 Information can be provided in alternative formats (large print, electronic or Braille) upon request.